PotatoCal/PotatoCal/README.md

 ## Hi there 👋 I'm Calvin a data-driven Product Leader based across 🇦🇺 Australia and 🇹🇭 Thailand.

-- 🔭 I’m currently working on leveling up my technical skills, to better work with engineers, after a sabbatical (more in Fun Fact below).
+- 🔭 I’m currently working on leveling up my technical skills, to better work with engineers, after a sabbatical (see Fun Fact).
-- ✅ I've recently refreshed my skills in [SQL]() and [Python]().
+- ✅ I've recently refreshed my skills in [SQL](https://github.com/PotatoCal/CS50SQL) and [Python](https://github.com/PotatoCal/CS50P).
 - 🌱 I’m currently levelling up my skills in [Web Development]() to better work with and understand engineers that I work with
 - 👯 I’m looking to collaborate on tech projects in the Health space.
   - 📫 If you're interested, reach out to me on calvin33cchan@gmail.com!